Swimming is an excellent total body workout done by people of all ages and fitness levels.

 The Butterfly Stroke, for example, will require you to generate a lot of power from your shoulder and trapezius muscles.

 For the most versatile swimming stroke, the Front Crawl will use all of the major muscle groups in the body.

 To switch things up, you can change your swimming strokes in each of your workouts to keep it interesting.

 Will swimming build massive biceps and pecs like you might get from lifting weights?
 Not likely!

 But if you’re after a lean, toned physique with lots of functional strength, swimming is an excellent choice.

-Mood and Energy Levels
+5. Swimming Has a Positive Impact on Mood and Energy Levels

 Exercise in all forms improves your mood and decreases negative feelings throughout the day.